University of Calgary: Innovate Calgary

-Reputation
+Rankings and reputation

 The University of Calgary has ranked in a number of post-secondary rankings.
+Maclean's placed Calgary fifth in its 2026 Canadian medical-doctoral universities rankings.
+The 2024 QS World University Rankings ranked the university 182 in the world, and eighth in Canada.
 In the 2022 Academic Ranking of World Universities rankings, the university ranked 151–200 in the world and 7–8 in Canada.
-The 2023 QS World University Rankings ranked the university 242nd in the world, and tenth in Canada.
 The 2023 Times Higher Education World University Rankings ranked the university 201–250 in the world, and 8–10 in Canada.
 In the 2022–23 U.S. News & World Report Best Global University Ranking, the university ranked 175th in the world, and seventh in Canada.
-Maclean's placed Calgary ninth in its 2023 Canadian medical-doctoral universities rankings.
-The university was ranked in spite of having opted out — along with several other universities in Canada — of participating in Maclean's graduate survey since 2006.

 The university's research performance has been noted in several bibliometric university rankings, which uses citation analysis to evaluates the impact a university has on academic publications.
 In 2019, the Performance Ranking of Scientific Papers for World Universities ranked the university 132nd in the world, and seventh in Canada.
 The University Ranking by Academic Performance 2018–19 rankings placed the university 139th in the world, and seventh in Canada.

 Along with academic and research-based rankings, the university has also been ranked by publications that evaluate the employment prospects of its graduates.
 In QS's 2022 graduate employability ranking, the university ranked 131–140 in the world, and seventh in Canada.

+Affiliations and partnerships

+In 2022, the university formed an international university alliance with the University of Aberdeen in Scotland, United Kingdom and Curtin University in Perth, Australia to address global challenges together.
+The alliance provides joint research centres, collaborative academic programs, industry linkage, and student and staff mobility exchanges.
+Calgary is also a member of the U15, a group of prominent research universities within Canada.